North Borneo Chartered Company

-The North Borneo Chartered Company (NBCC), also known as the British North Borneo Company (BNBC) was a British chartered company formed on 1 November 1881 to administer and exploit the resources of North Borneo (present-day Sabah in Malaysia).
+The North Borneo Chartered Company (NBCC), also known as the British North Borneo Company (BNBC), was a British chartered company formed on 1 November 1881 to administer and exploit the resources of North Borneo (present-day Sabah in Malaysia).
 The territory became a protectorate of the British Empire in 1888 but the company remained involved with the territory until 1946, when administration was fully assumed by the Crown colony government.

 The company also temporarily administered the island of Labuan in 1890 before it became part of the Straits Settlements.
 The company motto was Pergo et Perago, which means "I persevere and I achieve" in Latin.
-Its founder and first chairman was Alfred Dent.
+Its founder and its first chairman was Alfred Dent.